Top Loan Types + How They Hurt or Help Your Bottom Line

 Variable Rate

 The interest rate can go up or down over the course of the loan term.
 Variable rates are typically seen on revolving products such as credit cards and lines of credit, but can show up in the mortgage world as well in the form of an ARM (adjustable rate mortgage).
 If loan rates in the market are low, variable works fine!
-But if they go way up, as we've been seeing in the latter half of 2022, it becomes tricky to make progress on loan payoff because so much of the payment is going towards interest.
+But if they go way up, as we've been seeing, it becomes tricky to make progress on loan payoff because so much of the payment is going towards interest.

 Did you know all banks and credit unions are required to provide you with the APR, not just the rate.
 Why?
 Because it ensures a realistic view of the loan and its overall costs.